edman/edman.github.io/_drafts/dynamic-programming-with-trees.md

 }
 {% endhighlight %}

-This is a solution makes two new recursive function calls in every iteration, with a call tree of height $n$.
-Such a pattern characterizes a $O(2^n)$ complexity algorithm.
+This solution spawns two new recursive function calls in every iteration, generating a call tree of height $n$.
+Such a pattern characterizes an $O(2^n)$ complexity algorithm.
 An exponential algorithm for such a simple problem is pretty bad.